celer-network/sgn-v2-contracts/contracts/message/README.md

 ### Example 1: [Batch Token Transfer](<(./apps/BatchTransfer.sol)>)

-This example applications use a single cross-chain token transfer a send tokens from one sender at the source chain to multiple receivers at the destination chain.
+This example application sends tokens from one sender at the source chain to multiple receivers at the destination chain through a single cross-chain token transfer.
 The high-level workflow consists of three steps:

 1. Sender side calls `batchTransfer` at source chain, which internally calls app framework's `sendMessageWithTransfer` to send message and tokens.
 2. Receiver side implements the `executeMessageWithTransfer` interface to handle the batch transfer message, and distribute tokens to receiver accounts according to the message content.
 It also internally calls app framework's `sendMessage` to send a receipt to the source app.